anu-kuncheria/mobiliti-analytics/Experiments/README.md

 # Mobiliti Experiments

-This module provides tools for analysis of experiments run on large scale traffic simulator.
-Analysis is provided for impact of experiments from system perspective and trip perspective.
+This module provides tools used for the impact analysis of experiments run on large scale traffic simulator for Bay Area.
+Both system level traffic metrics and user level trip metrics is provided.